Deeplygends/microservices/README.md

 - open your favorite browser (i.e. not IE) and browse `http://localhost/front`
 - enjoy your book borrower application :)

-To forgive us for the long tutorial, here's a Mr Potato in ASCII :
+To forgive us for the long tutorial, here's a giant potato in ASCII :